k2pme/reactscrew/README.md

 A flag to enable data persistence (via localForage) for caching purposes.

 - **methods**:
-An object where each key is a method name (e.g., init, getById, create) and each value is a configuration object defining:
+An object where each key is a method name (e.g., init, getById, create) and each value is a configuration object

-> **httpMethod**: The HTTP method to use (GET, POST, PUT, PATCH, DELETE).
-> **headers** (optional): Any custom headers required for that endpoint.

 ## What Is a Driver?